OutSystems/docs-support/src/enterprise/licensing/overview/app-object-count.md

 **Traditional web apps**: Pages are the web screens, email screens, mobile web screens, SMS screens as designed in the visual development environment.
 Web blocks are not pages, but screen components.
 Therefore they’re not counted.

-**Reactive web apps**: Tabs are not counted as application objects.
+**Reactive web apps**: Tabs are not counted as application objects as they are implemented inside the same screen when using OutSystems UI.

 ### When a single page includes multiple tabs, what is counted?